JonBrommer/Variances-from-Random-Regression/README.md

 # Use
 Copy the script directly into your own script.
 Alternatively, save it as a file to your working directory or other directory (in which case the path to that directory needs to be included).
-In the example below assumed to be saved as a file called "calc_varRR.R"
+In the example below assumed to be saved in the work directory as a file called "calc_varRR.R"
 ```
 calc.varRR<-dget(“calc_varRR.R”)
 ```